+YHFS has a GP Lead who can be contacted for support.
 The local GP Associate Dean would be available to give advice about educational issues in General Practice.
 Your local Foundation Programme faculty can tell you who this is for your area.

-Each employing trust has a Foundation Programme Director and an administrator, with whom you will work closely.
-Details of Foundation Programme Directors and Foundation Programme Administrators can be found on HEE (North West) web site.
+Each employing Trust has one or more Foundation Programme Director(s) and an administrator, with whom you will work closely.
+Details of Foundation Programme Directors and Foundation Programme Administrators can be found on the NHSE web site; Contacts.